alxers/book_of_proof/5_chapter.md

 Suppose x, y in Z. If 5 !| xy (5 does not divide xy), then 5 !| x and 5 !| y.
+Suppose 5 | x and 5 | y.
+Then x = 5a, y = 5b.
+xy = 5a5b = 5(5ab).
+xy = 5c, where c = 5ab => 5 | xy.

+(Book of proof)
+By DeMorgan’s law, it is not true that 5 !| x or it is not true that 5 !| y.
+Therefore 5 | x or 5 | y.
+We consider these possibilities separately.
+Case 1.
+Suppose 5 | x .
+Then x = 5a for some a in Z.
+From this we get xy = 5(ay), and that means 5 | xy.
+Case 2.
+Suppose 5 | y.
+Then y = 5a for some a in Z.
+From this we get x y = 5(ax), and that means 5 | xy.
+The above cases show that 5 | xy, so it is not true that 5 - xy.